broscew/broscew.github.io/resume.md

 ## Employment
 <dl>
   <dt>Internship</dt>
-  <dd>**Keio-Nus CUTE Center/ May 2014- Aug 2014**</dd>
+  <dd>Keio-Nus CUTE Center/ May 2014- Aug 2014</dd>
   <dd>Developed a game for an Art Science Museum showcase for Keio NUS CUTE Center.
-The game is created using Unity Engine and is controller developed by Keio – NUS CUTE Center that uses an accelerometer linked to an Arduino board.</dl>
+The game is created using Unity Engine and is controller developed by Keio – NUS CUTE Center that uses an accelerometer linked to an Arduino board.</dd>
 </dl>

 ## Education